simonbowly/gurobi-optimods/docs/source/mods/opf/opf.rst

   The ACOPF problem is formulated as a nonconvex bilinear model as described in the :ref:`ACOPF <acopf-label>` section of the :doc:`opf_specification`.
 This setting yields the most accurate model of the physical power system.
-However, it is also the most difficult problem to solve and thus usually leads to the longer runtimes.
+However, it is also the most difficult problem to solve and thus usually leads to longer runtimes.

 - The ``ACrelax`` setting solves a Second Order Cone (SOC) relaxation of the